 Event Type: WOC 3-Hour Seminars > Session

-Director of Design Services at Structural Services, Inc.
+Vice President & Director of Design Services at Structural Services Inc.

 Jonesboro, GA , United States

-Jerry Holland, PE, FACI, is Director of Design Services for Structural Services, Inc. and is located in their Atlanta, Georgia office.
-He has over 40 years of worldwide experience in design, construction and troubleshooting concrete materials, floors, p …
+Jerry Holland, PE, FACI is Vice President and Director of Design Services for Structural Services Incorporated , and is located in the Atlanta, Georgia office.
+He has over 45 years of worldwide experience in design, construction and troubleshooting concr …